dleutnant/influxdbr/README.md

 #### Return xts

 If `return_xts = TRUE` a list of xts objects per query statement is returned.
 Because xts objects are basically matrices (which can store one data type only), a single xts object is created for each InfluxDB field.
-This ensures a correct representation of the field values data type (instead of getting all into a "character" matrix).
+This ensures a correct representation of the field values data type (instead of getting all into a “character” matrix).
 InfluxDB tags are now xts attributes.

 ``` r
 # fetch time series data by using the helper function `influx_select`